rOpenGov/dkstat/README.md

 ### Values

-The values is a list object of all the variable id's you can use to construct your final query:
+The values is a list object of all the values in each variable.
+You use the text column to construct your final query:

 ``` r
 str(aulaar_meta$values)